Alungsen/PokeMeow-Auto-Grind-with-Captcha-Solver/README.md

 - Throws prb/ub (depending on the config) on Cheap Legendaries! (you can change the list of cheap legendaries in the config)
 - Throws mb/prb/ub on Alolan Event Exclusives
 - Which balls to throw on which rarity can be changed in the config.
+5. Handle Eggs
+- Automatically hatch and hold eggs
+- Keep a log of how many eggs have been hatched till the time

 ## Suspicion Avoidance Features
 - Typing Triggers on each and every message.